stevenchen3/kafka-proxy/README.md

 ## Building the source inside Docker

+Alternatively, we can build the source using Docker in that we could possibly avoid complex dependencies on bare-metal environment.

 Prerequisites:

-- Docker
+- Docker 18 or above
-- Docker Compose
+- Docker Compose 1.23 or above

 ### Building

-Compile the source codes and run the tests (it may take quite some time for the first time):
+Compile the source codes and run the tests (it may take some time for the first time):

 ```bash
 docker-compose run test